riversflowingeast/perplexity-billing-mini-demo/README.md

 It combines:

-* A real AI model (OpenAI API) for natural conversation
+* OpenAI gpt 4.1 chat completions API for natural conversation
 * A deterministic decision engine for escalation logic
 * A scenario simulation layer (no real account access)